 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounds of Longyearbyen, more than 100 species of plant have been recorded.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
+In the surrounding area of Longyearbyen, more than 100 species of plants have been recorded.
 In the early evening the ship will sail out of Isfjorden, where in the mouth of the fjord we may see our first Minke Whale.

 Depending on the weather we may now sail to the mouth of Liefdefjorden and go ashore for a walk on the tundra island of Andøya.
-Many Common Eiders and Pink-footed Geese nest here, and the rarer King Eider may also be seen.
-We hope to sail into Liefdefjorden, cruising near the 5km long face of the impressive Monaco glacier.
-The waters of the glacier front are a favourite feeding spot for thousands of Kittiwakes and on previous voyages Polar Bears have been seen on the glacier, providing wonderful opportunities for photography.
+Many Common Eider and Pink-footed Goose nest here, and the rarer King Eider may also be seen.
+We hope to sail into Liefdefjorden, cruising near the 5km (3 mi) long face of the impressive Monaco Glacier.
+The waters of the glacier front are a favorite feeding spot for thousands of Kittiwake.
+As well, Polar Bear have been seen on the glacier, providing wonderful opportunities for photography.

 Today we will sail into Hinlopen Strait, home to Bearded Seal, Ringed Seal, Polar Bear, and Ivory Gull.
 At the entrance there is the possibility to see Blue Whale.
-We’ll navigate the ice floes of Lomfjordshalvøya in our zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s guillemots.
-On the east side of Hinlopenstrait, we’ll attempt a landing at Palanderbukta on Nordaustlandet, home to Reindeer, Pink-footed Geese, breeding Ivory Gulls, and Walruses.
+We’ll navigate the ice floes of Lomfjordshalvøya in our zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s Guillemot.
+On the east side of Hinlopenstrait, we’ll attempt a landing at Palanderbukta on Nordaustlandet, home to reindeer, Pink-footed Goose, breeding Ivory Gull, and Walrus.

-Today we will reach our northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
+We will try reach our northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
 Here we will be at 81 degrees north, just 540 miles from the geographic North Pole.
-Polar Bears inhabit this region, along with Ivory Gulls.
-We may sit for several hours in the pack ice, taking in our spectacular surroundings and seeing a Ross Gull, before we turn south again.
+Polar Bear inhabit this region, along with Ivory Gull.
+The ship may sit for several hours in the pack ice, before turning west again.

-We land at the northern tip of Prins Karls Forland near Fuglehuken, where Barentsz probably set foot on Spitsbergen for the first time.
-Seabirds nest on the cliffs and along the coast we see Harbour Seals the only population in Spitsbergen.
-Further we also will observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
-At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walruses.
+We land at the northern tip of Prins Karls Forland near Fuglehuken.
+Seabirds nest on the cliffs, and along the coast we see Harbor Seal, the only population found in Spitsbergen.
+Here we also will observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
+At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walrus.
 Alternatively we sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
-Seabirds nest on its cliffs and Arctic Foxes search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
-The reindeer may seem unbothered by human presence, but this is not really the case.
-The animals must survive the harsh winter, when temperatures plummet and food is hard to find, so they preserve what energy they can, fleeing only when it is absolutely necessary.
-In the afternoon we cruise through beautiful Borebukta, following a glacier front before continuing to Longyearbyen.
+Seabirds nest on its cliffs and Arctic Fox search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
+At nighttime we arrive in Longyearbyen.

 * Itinerary may be subject to change